Initiatives for Climate Change Action / Carbon Neutrality

 Board of Directors

-For the Company, whose main business is fossil fuel sales, addressing climate change is one of the most important management issues, involving a major business portfolio transition over the medium to long-term time frame.
+For the Company, whose main business is fossil fuel sales, responding to climate change is one of the most important management issues.
+This is an initiative which involves a major business portfolio transition over the medium- to long-term time frame.

 The Board of Directors is tasked with the role of establishing management policies based on a multidimensional view of this issue from various perspectives, and overseeing the prompt and steady implementation of actions based on these policies.